Differential KO-theory: constructions, computations, and applications: Introduction

 Further constructions are provided in Section \ref{Ch-further}.
-In order to describe the orientation and push-forward, in Section \ref{Sec-compact} we introduce differential KO-theory with compact vertical supports, $\widehat{\rm KO}_c(V)$, for a vector bundle $V$.
+In order to describe the orientation and push-forward, in Subsection \ref{Sec-compact} we introduce differential KO-theory with compact vertical supports, $\widehat{\rm KO}_c(V)$, for a vector bundle $V$.
 There we also define differential forms with vertical compact support on the Thom space, integration over the fiber $\int_D$, and a corresponding differential desuspension map $\hat{\sigma}_n^{-1}$.
-These are used in Section \ref{Sec-or-gen} to connect the differential A-genus $\widehat{\mathbb{A}}$ with a Thom isomorphism theorem for $\widehat{\rm KO}$-theory.
+These are used in Subsection \ref{Sec-or-gen} to connect the differential A-genus $\widehat{\mathbb{A}}$ with a Thom isomorphism theorem for $\widehat{\rm KO}$-theory.
 This requires differential Thom classes $\hat{\nu}\in \widehat{\op{KO}}(V)$, the set of which we study and a distinguished one of which is identified via naturality in the Spin case.
 Then we prove a differential KO Thom injection formula, which we use to provide an expression for $\widehat{\mathbb{A}}$ in terms of the Thom injection $\Phi_{\widehat{H}}$.
-The constructions of this part then culminate in Section \ref{Sec-push} with establishing a pushforward and a Riemann-Roch theorem for $\widehat{\rm KO}$-theory.
+The constructions in this section then culminate in Subsection \ref{Sec-push} with establishing a pushforward and a Riemann-Roch theorem for $\widehat{\rm KO}$-theory.